StefanNikolov18/library-management-system/README.md

 This project implements an **interactive library information system** that manages books, periodicals(newslettters), and series, as well as readers and administrators.
 The system stores data in files, supports authentication, and provides commands for searching, adding, editing, and borrowing items.

-It is designed to handle **large amounts of data** efficiently by not loading all records into memory at once.
+It is designed to handle **large amounts of data** efficiently by not loading all records into memory at once(for some commands it does).
 The project is developed mainly using **Object-Oriented Programming (OOP)** principles – encapsulation, inheritance, polymorphism, and abstraction.

 ---